AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

     return predictions, model
 ```

-Lets go through it.
+Let's go through it.
 The history variable starts as the training data, but as we make predictions and move forward in time,
 it will get appended with data from the test data that has "just become available" to us.
 The predictions variable will store all our predictions.

 We specify that we are using the AR model on the training data and fit it.
-The variable coefs holds the
+The variable coefs hold the
 coefficients calculated by the model.
 These are weights to be applied to the last few elements of our time series in order to forecast the next
 element